Photo by Jemimah Wei

 For most of my post-collegiate life, I have lived overseas.
 Between 2008 – 2011, I lived and worked in Paris, Cairo, and San Paolo.
 From 2011 and 2016, I lived and worked in Kyiv and Vilnius.
 I am a native Spanish speaker and have studied French, Italian, Portuguese, Arabic, and Russian.

-In the summer of 2016, I relocated to Washington, DC.
-I earned an MFA in creative writing from American University, where I worked as an adjunct writing instructor.
-I was the editor-in-chief of AU’s Cafe MFA and the creative nonfiction editor of FOLIO.
+In the summer of 2016, I relocated to Maryland, where I earned an MFA in creative writing from American University.
+During my time there, I was the editor-in-chief of AU’s Cafe MFA and the creative nonfiction editor of FOLIO .
+I also began teaching writing.

-I am a proud Macondista and alumna of the Tin House and VONA workshops.
-I’m ever-grateful to have received fellowship support from the Bread Loaf Writers Conference, the Clarion Foundation, the New York State Writers Institute, the Indiana Review Writers Workshop, the Virginia C. Piper Center for Creative Writing, and the Kenyon Review Writers Workshop, where I was a Peter Taylor Fellow for Fiction and had the honor of working with the wonderful AJ Verdelle.
-In the spring of 2019, I was a presenting fellow at Arizona University’s Desert Nights, Rising Stars conference.
-In 2021, I was selected to form part of the inaugural Periplus Collective mentorship program.
+Writing is solitary work in many ways, but I’ve been extremely fortunate to find support in a number of wonderful literary organizations.
+I’m ever-grateful to have received fellowship support from the National Endowment for the Arts, Stanford University, The National Book Critics Circle, The Periplus Collective, Bread Loaf Writers Conference, the Clarion Foundation, the New York State Writers Institute, the Indiana Review Writers Workshop, the Virginia C. Piper Center for Creative Writing, and the Kenyon Review Writers Workshop, where I was a Peter Taylor Fellow for Fiction and had the honor of working with the brilliant AJ Verdelle in 2018.

-I’m an assistant fiction editor at Barrelhouse.
-Although I am primarily focused on fiction these days, my other loves include nonfiction, poetry, criticism and literary translation.
-I’m also passionate about fairy tales, mythology, and classic children’s literature.
+Although I am primarily focused on fiction these days, my other loves include nonfiction, poetry, literary translation, and criticism.
 I was a 2021 Emerging Critic at the National Book Critics Circle.
+I’m also passionate about fairy tales, mythology, and children’s literature.

 For more about me, check out this interview with the lovely folks at Radix.
 Check out what I’m reading (and support indie bookstores!) here.